Chapter 1 : Unspeakable

-He groaned and rubbed his right wrist that so often bothered him these days.
-He rubbed the tender skin, wincing, and sat up when a knock came from his door.
+He groaned and rubbed his right wrist, which so often bothered him these days.
+He rubbed the tender skin, wincing, and he sat up when a knock came from his door.
 The visitor didn't wait to be granted entrance.
 Instead, the door opened and Dominique Weasley let herself into James' office.

 “Hey there,” grunted James from his desk.
 “Happy birthday, gorgeous.”

 Dominique beamed at him as she dropped herself into one of his plush arm chairs.
 “Thanks!
 I thought you'd forgotten for a bit,” she said enthusiastically, adding her last comment in an undertone.